 This story of Paris bookshop owner, Laurent Letellier, starts when he finds a woman’s handbag on the street and becomes obsessed with finding the owner.
 There is however no identifying information about the handbag’s owner other than a dry cleaning ticket and a small red notebook full of handwritten thoughts and jottings.
 This red notebook reveals a person that appeals to Letellier and to whom he would very much like to meet.

 How will he ever find this one woman in a city of millions?
 The story which follows his detecting, is quirky, fun, and a little romantic.
 Thankfully for Laure (who has met with an unfortunate accident) Laurent is persistent and takes care of loose ends while he searches for her.
 A stylish Parisian good Samaritan is Laurent.

 The Red Notebook is a pleasant, good read with snippets of the Parisian way of life exposed.
 With only 159 pages this book is a great choice for a rainy week, or long weekend holiday.

 Do you jot down messages, notes or draw pictures in a notebook?
 I always have a notebook in my handbag to catch my ideas and write the little stuff that I am prone to forget.

 This post first appeared on afrenchcollection and was linked with #FYBF @With Some Grace.
-I have included an option to get your own copy of The Red Notebook and a few others that live beside it on our own bookshelf.
-Our affiliate disclosure is below.
+I have included an option to get your own copy of The Red Notebook below together with a few other books that also live on our bookshelf.
+Our affiliate disclosure can be read here.